Rice Pudding

 Spoon in a stemmed glass of rice pudding.

 Lisa also folds in a generous dollop of crème fraîche (or sour cream) at the end to give the pudding an extra layer of creaminess and a subtle tangy flavor that balances out the sweetness.
 Finally, to gild the lily, Lisa infuses golden raisins with orange liqueur and cinnamon, and stirs them into the pudding just before serving.
-This adds yet another special touch to this timeless and comforting dessert.
+This adds yet another special touch to this comforting dessert.

 Sue